-Our Vision for the future is to be the best, preferred and most valued automotive parts supplier in the world in the products and services we provide our customers.

-This is what we intend to be.
-Where we want to get to.
+But first, our vision for the future - to be the best, preferred and most valued automotive parts supplier in the world in the products and services we provide our customers.
+This is aspirational for us, what we intend to be, where we want to get to.
+We made positive strides in 2015.